 wrote this because so many people who phoned me, wanted to know

 how my methods were different from traditional sorts

 of interventions they've tried, and I wanted to provide illumination.

-spent twenty-five years helping clients rebuild themselves from
+spent twenty-four years helping clients rebuild themselves from

 the ground up.
-I'm currently semi-retired, and moving into my
+I'm retired now, and moving into my next life chapter.

-that can help you look for a professional to assist you~ not merely
+help you look for a professional to assist you~ not merely with

-with overcoming challenges you currently face, but for getting
+overcoming challenges you currently face, but for getting to the

 want happiness, but have no sense of how to acquire it.

 My approach hasn't been for someone looking for a quick-fix.
 It's